On this Day May 12

 1963 – Bob Dylan walks off the set of “The Ed Sullivan Show” after a CBS executive tells him he cannot perform his song “Talking John Birch Paranoid Blues” because it mocks segregation and the military.

 1979 – “Reunited,” by Peaches & Herb, is in the middle of a four-week run at No. 1 on the Billboard singles chart.
-The track goes on to sell more than two million copies and is ranked by Billboard as the No. 5 song for 1979.
+The track also tops the R&B singles chart for four weeks and goes on to sell more than two million copies.

 1847 – Way before the Fitbit, William Clayton creates a device to measure distance with his invention of the odometer.
 Its original use was to record how far horse-drawn wagons traveled during America’s pioneer days.